The ruins of Persepolis

 ‘I so enjoyed With My Head in the Clouds and Stars in My Eyes, finding a sense of warmth and familiarity with places I’d never known through your disarmingly affective prose.’

-JUAN CRUZ, Dean of the School of Arts and Humanities at London’s Royal College of Art
+Juan Cruz, Dean of the School of Arts and Humanities at London’s Royal College of Art

 ‘A uniquely personal take on a wonderful assortment of stories revolving around Iranian culture.’